Like it or not, the heat of the sunlight will always strike on us no matter what. All the more during the summer season!

 Hydration is a significant issue, yet it's not as straightforward as drinking a specific amount of water.

-Here are the key ways to stay hydrated, particularly during the summer season.
+Here are the key ways to stay hydrated, particularly during summer.

-Drink lots of water, have it in a big water bottle.
+Drink lots of water, and have it in a big water bottle.

 Drinking a lot of water is the best method to stay hydrated during the streaking of summer.
-Make sure to drink more water than usual and plan regular "water breaks" during the day.
+Ensure to drink more water than usual and plan regular "water breaks" during the day.

 Moreover, it is always best to know how much water you need.
 The elderly and individuals with diabetes or heart illness may require more water to stay hydrated than others.
-If you have a specific medical issue, make sure to talk with your primary care physician about any special precautions you should take to stay away from dehydration.
+Discuss any special precautions to avoid dehydration with your primary care physician if you have a specific medical issue.

 Know how much you sweat and replenish with water.